August 18, 2021

 Investigating the origin of this eerily beautiful pink beryl, the most famous sites where the biggest and lovely morganites are yielded could be located in the US (CA and UT), Brasilia, and Madagascar island.
 Also, the morganite-discovered mines are situated in China, Africa, and Afghanistan.

 Regardless of the high damage resistance, the morganite rings, for instance, require special treatment and careful wearing.
 It is very important to respect the following recommendation:

 In spite of the official definition for morganite as semi-gemstone, it is highly valuable and, therefore, the fake samples quite commonly exist.
 So, the statement that the lack of fraud cases resulted from the low demanded gemstone is wrong.
 The false-morganite roles are performed by phianite, kunzite, and spinel.
 Subject to the coloring similarities the morganite alternatives could include pink corundum and quartz as well.
 In some cases, those minerals are valued much higher, so there is no sense to replace the colored substitutes.
 The synthetic morganites also exist, but they are produced in rare circumstances and used for jewelry-distinctive spheres.
-To avoid the risks related to such situations you should buy gems at reliable stores.
-For instance, our consultants are quite professional and ready to provide all evidence about the products offered on our website.
+To avoid the risks related to such situations you should buy gems at the reliable stores.
+For instance, our consultants are quite professional and ready to provide all evidences about the products offered on our website.

 Glass and similar materials like crystalline glass could have colors and shapes similar to morganites, however, they would betray themselves by their too low costs.
 They are teeny structures having noticeable inserts and air bubbles.

 Unfortunately, fake stones hardly differ from genuine jewelry stones without special laboratory methods and technologies.
 To be sure of the origin of your jewelry stones, you may entrust us to help you.